Roosevelt (musician)

-Roosevelt (born Marius Lauber on 29 September 1990) is a German singer, songwriter, DJ and producer from Viersen.
-He is signed to the Greco-Roman label.
+Roosevelt (born Marius Lauber on 29 September 1990) is a German singer, songwriter, DJ and producer.

 Music career

 Solo career

-Roosevelt's first project was Beat!Beat!Beat!, an indie teenage band, in which he was the drummer.
-After the band separated, he decided to pursue a solo career.

 His debut EP Elliot was released in 2013.
 The lead single "Elliot" was named Pitchforks 'Best New Track'.
 Roosevelt then released the double A-side "Night Moves"/"Hold On" in 2015 on Greco-Roman, which continued a warm synth-pop, Balearic-influenced sound.

 In April 2016, he announced his self-titled debut album, released on 19 August 2016 through Greco-Roman/City Slang.
 The album's release was preceded by a combined video for two tracks from the album: "Colours" and "Moving On".

 In June 2018, he announced a second album, Young Romance.
 It was released on 28 September 2018.
 The first single from the album, "Under the Sun", was released on 27 June 2018.

 In March 2019, he released "Falling Back" and a cover of Fleetwood Mac's "Everywhere" on W Records.
 The next year, "Everywhere" was featured in We Bare Bears: The Movie.

 On 10 June 2020, Roosevelt released the single "Sign", which was his first original material since the album Young Romance.
 The release of four other singles ("Echoes", "Feels Right", "Strangers" and "Lovers") followed before his third studio album, Polydans, came out on 26 February 2021.

 In July 2023, he announced a fourth album, Embrace, which was released on 22 September 2023.
 Five singles were released beforehand: "Ordinary Love", "Luna", "Paralyzed", "Rising", and "Forevermore".
-On recording the album, he shared, "It's been a wild mix of rented studios and Airbnbs, but very often just me with my laptop and headphones."